QData/GaKCo-SVM/README.md

 ```
     $ ./bin/GaKCo -g 7 -k 5 -n 15000 -p 1 mySequences.fasta data/protein.dictionary.txt labelsFile.txt computedKernel.txt
 ```
-This would use the input files to compute a kernel matrix (stored in computedKernel.txt) that can be inputted to an SVM classifier.
+## Output
+GaKCo computes the kernel function for all pairs of sequences in the provided sequence file, thus giving the "distance" or "similarity" values needed for an SVM classifier.
+The file will be found in your `GaKCo` directory.

 ### Running GaKCo with the RUN.sh script
-You can run GaKCo using the `RUN.sh` script after completing the "Installation" instructions above:
+You can run GaKCo using the `RUN.sh` script after completing the "Installation" instructions above.
+This option is useful if you have separate training and testing files and want to create a training set kernel file and a testing set kernel file.
 ```
     $ bash RUN.sh <trainingFile.fasta> <testingFile.fasta> <dictionaryFile.txt>
 ```